Maryland Brand

 • Email marketing communications

-• External advertising placement
+• External advertising placements

 There are only two acceptable variations of department logos available for use.
-One version emphasizes the University of Maryland, with the school, college, or department names secondary, and should be prioritized for application in channels with broad reach, i.e., external-facing advertising placements.
-The other version reverses that relationship, featuring "University of Maryland" in the seal in small type and maximizing the unit-level name.
+One version emphasizes the University of Maryland, with the school, college, department or institute name secondary, and should be prioritized for application in channels with broad reach, i.e., external-facing direct mail, email or advertising placements.
+The other version reverses that relationship to emphasize the unit name.
+Any logo that utilizes the University of Maryland seal should adhere to the design guidelines as outlined in the logo design guidelines.

 School of Public Policy | University of Maryland